idia640/presentations/week01/PITCHME.md

 The human brain has been evolving for a long time.
 (Sorry for the French!)

 Hominids emerged millions of years ago and had relatively little brains but large jaws.
-Homids are distinguished from their paleo brethren by a markedly larger brain size and body size.
+Hominids are distinguished from their paleo brethren by a markedly larger brain size and body size.
 Some speculate a correspondence with a more calorie and nutrient dense diet since the brain requires so much energy.
 In fact, our brain now consumes some 20% of the calories that we take in!

 Image credit: http://www.bordalierinstitute.com/images/brainEvolution.jpg

 ---

 ## What Makes us Human?

 <img align="center" width="90%" height="90%" src="images/timeline-of-human-development.jpg">